Postgraduate research study

 Writing a Computing Science Research Proposal

-When you are a research student studying for a PhD/MPhil/MSc in the School of Computing Science, you must show that you are knowledgeable in the research area, rigorous, original and creative.
+When you are a research student studying for a PhD/MPhil/MRes in the School of Computing Science, you must show that you are knowledgeable in the research area, rigorous, original and creative.
 Providing a research proposal on the following points will give you the opportunity to demonstrate these qualities and tell us something about your interests.
 The research proposal should be based on work that you are interested in doing.
 This does not mean that you will be required to work on this specific topic once you are here and have started your research.
 However, it does give us something with which we can estimate your current research skills and interest.

 A well-researched proposal will typically include the following aspects (the structure can be different):